ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 Enhancing this project was quite a bit more difficult than Artifact One.
 For starters, the Virtual Machine (VM) that I had used to develop this application had already been wiped of my credentials!
 In order to enhance this application I had to first setup a local MongoDB instance on my home machine, then hunt down the original [JSON file](https://catalog.data.gov/de/dataset/austin-animal-center-intakes/resource/3762cdf8-ccdb-4de5-83a1-bb7d98a00f12) needed to import the data into the instance.
 Finnally, I had to setup Jupyter Notebook in Windows, which first required installation of Anaconda, a package manager similar to Node Package Manager (npm), which I use quite often in my work life.

 ## Functionality
 The application in its current state can be used to navigate the AAC database, filter by various conditions, visualize the GPS location where the animal was found, and generate a breakdown of outcomes per filtered section.
 In the future this application can be expanded to create a fully realized CRUD application capable of maintaining the data retained and administrated by the Austin Animal Control Center.

-## Tools and rationale
 This application was developed to leverage the pre-existing instance of MongoDB, which is a document-based, “No-SQL” database.
 The data access layer (DAL), or Controller in MVC parlance, utilizes [PyMongo](https://pymongo.readthedocs.io/en/stable/) to create, read, update, and delete (CRUD) data.
 The user interface, or View in MVC parlance, is powered by [Dash](https://dash.plotly.com/introduction), a framework for building web analytic applications.

 These technologies were chosen for their relative ease of use and rapid stand-up time.
 Each component of this n-tier application was developed modularly so that it could be enhanced or swapped out easily in the future as need dictates.
 For example, if the client decided that they wanted the application to run on the Django web framework, they could simply reutilize the existing CRUD.py component and write a new user interface.

+---

 ### Artifact Three: MinimalYST - A minimalist Open GL tribute to Myst (Software Design and Engineering)
 ![image](https://user-images.githubusercontent.com/83176990/129498322-bd4ebb7a-2826-4ee0-9c11-9f8eac98120d.png)